dodgymike/hackrf-wiki/Updating-Firmware.md

 ## Updating the SPI Flash Firmware

-To update the firmware on a working HackRF, use the hackrf_spiflash program:
+To update the firmware on a working HackRF One, use the hackrf_spiflash program:
-> hackrf_spiflash -w hackrf_usb_rom_to_ram.bin
+> hackrf_spiflash -w hackrf_one_usb_rom_to_ram.bin

-You can find the firmware binary (hackrf_usb_rom_to_ram.bin) in the firmware-bin directory of the latest [release package](http://sourceforge.net/projects/hackrf/files/) or you can compile your own from the [source](https://github.com/mossmann/hackrf/tree/master/firmware).
+You can find the firmware binary (hackrf_one_usb_rom_to_ram.bin) in the firmware-bin directory of the latest [release package](http://sourceforge.net/projects/hackrf/files/) or you can compile your own from the [source](https://github.com/mossmann/hackrf/tree/master/firmware).
+For Jawbreaker, use hackrf_jawbreaker_usb_rom_to_ram.bin.
+If you compile from source, the file will be called hackrf_usb_rom_to_ram.bin.

 The hackrf_spiflash program is part hackrf-tools.